Prince Harry Says He Was 'Trapped' as a Royal — and Addresses Rift with Prince Charles and Prince William

 Of William, he said, "I love William to bits.
 He's my brother.
 We've been through hell together.
 But we are on different paths."

-Asked by Winfrey how he would describe the relationship now, he said, "the relationship is space.
+Asked by Oprah how he would describe the relationship now, he said, "the relationship is space.
 Time heals all things, hopefully."

 Meghan, meanwhile, said she had "one" regret: "My regret is believing them when I said I would be protected.
 I regret believing that, because had I really seen that wasn't happening, I would have been able to do more.
 But I wasn't supposed to see it.
 I wasn't supposed to know.